PeterMarshall29/book1/jupyternotebooks/input_and_output.md

 ```{code-block} cpp

 ```
 `"Hello, "` is a string-literal.
-Surname is a named object of type string.
+Surname is a named object of type `string`.

 ````
 ````{exercise}